fbpx

 For historical images of the Nile, the Nile at flood stage, and water in Egypt, see Life in the Holy Land.

-The course of the River Nile (Nile Basin Initiative).
-Good introduction to the Nile River.
-Describes the various sections of the Nile including the White Nile and the Blue Nile.
+The Nile Basin (Nile Basin Initiative) Good introduction to the Nile River.
+Especially highlights the modern ongoing influence of the river.

-Hymn to the Nile (Internet Ancient History Sourcebook).
-A copy of an ancient hymn that dates to c.
-2100 BC.
+Hymn to the Nile (Internet Ancient History Sourcebook) A copy of an ancient hymn that dates to circa 2100 BC.

-How the Nile River Works (How Stuff Works).
-Half a dozen informative pages about the length of the river, its flooding, various dangers, as well as some photos and a bibliography.
+How the Nile River Works (MapQuest Travel) An informative page about the length of the river, its flooding, various dangers, as well as some photos and a bibliography.